 Why beating yourself up gets you nowhere

 Many of us have the tendency to beat ourselves up when things are not as we would like them to be.
 We berate, belittle, criticize and make fun of ourselves – for things we did, things we did not do, our thoughts, our feelings, anything really.
-In times of challenges, like now with the Corona virus, this strategy becomes even more detrimental for our mental (and physical) wellbeing.
+This is detrimental for our mental (and physical) wellbeing.

 Research has shown that unkindness to self is in fact, one of the most effective ways to create anxiety, depression and burn-out.